JakeGWater/vpifg.com/source/guides/resolve-lut-colorspace-transform.rst

 The camera should be setup such that:

 #.
-A maximum-quality Raw file is saved locally to SDCard, SSD, CFAST, etc.
+A maximum-quality [Raw]_ file is saved to your camera's removable media cards, such as an SDCard, USB-C hard drive, or CFAST card.
 #.
-A lower-quality (but the best you can make it) clean feed is sent to the Decklink for use with Composure.
+A lower-quality (but the best you can make it) clean feed is sent to the Decklink for use with Unreal's [Composure]_ tool.

 Diagraming the physical components and color spaces, we get: